 - Do not leave your television, radio or music system on standby.

-- Only appliances designed for 24 hour use should be left plugged in at night-time.
+- Only appliances designed for 24 hour use should be left plugged in overnight.
 For example, fridges and freezers.

-- Plug out the mobile phone charger when you go out or when you go to bed.
+- Plug out your mobile phone charger when you go out or when you go to bed.